-- 49. The debate on these issues will, I am sure, continue as will the evolution of the public appointments process in Great Britain. - Britain has undoubtedly extended in administrative terms beyond the boundaries which were originally mapped out by the Nolan Committee.
+49. The debate on these issues will, I am sure, continue as will the evolution of the public appointments process in Great Britain.

+50. The public appointments process in Great Britain has undoubtedly extended in administrative terms beyond the boundaries which were originally mapped out by the Nolan Committee.
 However, it continues in the spirit of the recommendations made in 1995.
 The appointments process itself has evolved in line with wider changes in society.
-The latter is exemplified by the growing preoccupation with the need to encourage diversity.
+The latter is exemplified by the growing pre-occupation with the need to encourage diversity.
 The Public Administration Select Committee put it like this in July 2003: